mwfrost/insurance_estimator/README.md

 To see the rendered source code and output, view the [output file `insurance_estimator.md`](https://github.com/mwfrost/insurance_estimator/blob/master/insurance_estimator.md)

 TODO:
+- Pull plan attributes from data.healthcare.gov
 - Account for individual-level deductibles and out-of-pocket limits
+- Account for in-network and out-of-network spending
 - Build in pharmacy costs
 - Convert to a Sparkle app
+- Convert to a legit web app

-*Methodological note:* the analytical method proposed for this project is more complex and probably less robust than the one described [here](http://www.youtube.com/watch?v=ujPqaE6cVjQ):
+*Methodological note:* the analytical method proposed for this project is more complex and probably less robust than the one described [here](http://www.youtube.com/watch?v=ujPqaE6cVjQ).

-<iframe width="420" height="315" src="//www.youtube.com/embed/ujPqaE6cVjQ" frameborder="0" allowfullscreen></iframe>